infumap/infumap/docs/cli.md

 - `extract image`

 Both subcommands load items, initialize the configured object store, and then either run a finite batch or a continuous background loop.
+In both modes, Infumap keeps only one extraction/tagging request in flight at a time, while pipelining the next source-object read from object storage in the background.

 ### extract pdf